Scope-Infrastructure-Calismalari/devops-cicd/ch01-introduction.md

 A major outcome of implementing DevOps is a CI/CD pipeline supported by development and operations teams working together using an agile methodology.

-## GitOps: The Missing Link for CI/CD for Kubernetes
+## GitOps, The Missing Link for CI-CD for Kubernetes

 GitOps has emerged as an essential process as organizations evaluate frameworks to optimize CI/CD on Kubernetes.
 DevOps teams are exploring how GitOps redefines CI/CD, with Git serving as the central, immutable state declaration for faster deployments and more audit-friendly secure environments.
 GitOps offers teams well-documented improvements in productivity, security, and compliance, which ultimately translate into a better experience for the user.